 Drain the potatoes and mash completely.
 Mix in one packet of Lipton's onion soup mix.

 While the potatoes are boiling, brown the ground beef over medium high heat in a large skillet until all pink disappears.
 Depending on how fatty your beef is, you may need to drain off some fat.
 Mix in the onion and heat until they become translucent.
 Take off heat and mix in two packets of onion soup mix.

 While the mix is cooling, make up your ranch dip by mixing the milk, mayonnaise, and powder together until completely combined.
 Set in the fridge to chill and thicken up.

 Set up your dredging station by putting the flour, beaten eggs, and panko crumbs in separate bowls, and I recommend a baking sheet lined with parchment paper as a convenient set up for your croquettes.

 After you're doing setting up, use your hands to shape the croquettes roughly the size and shape of a large egg (just a little larger than a jumbo chicken egg).
 The traditional shape for korroke is a patty shape, but this little footballs are delicious and their shape makes it easier to avoid them falling apart.

 Once you're done shaping, dredge each croquette in the following order: flour, eggs, then panko.
 Make sure that each croquette is completely covered in panko.
 Set on the parchment paper and continue dredging until all of them are coated, refilling your flour, eggs, or panko as needed.

-Next, heat your oil to 350°F. I like to check the temperature of the oil as I'm really good at overfrying the first sacrificial croquette if I don't.
+Next, heat your oil to 350°F. The oil should be deep enough to full submerge the croquettes.
+I like to check the temperature of the oil as I'm really good at overfrying the first sacrificial croquette if I don't.
 The nice thing about croquettes is that you don't have to worry about them cooking all the way through because they are already cooked inside!

 Serve piping hot with the okonomi sauce and the ranch dip!